fivdi/onoff/README.md

 After the program from step one has been executed by the superuser, the application itself can be executed by a non-superuser.
-The Gpio constructor will see that the GPIO has already been exported to userspace and will not attempt to export it again.
-The value of the GPIO can be modified as all users have read and write access to its value file.
+The Gpio constructor will detect whether a GPIO has already been exported to userspace and will not attempt to export it again.
+The value of the GPIO can be accessed as all users have read and write access to the value file.
 Note that unlike the initial led/button example, the applications exit function does not attempt to unexport the GPIOs when it terminates.